Srinivasan Muralidhar: International law

-During a discussion with Sandra Fredman on her book Comparative Human Rights Law, Justice Muralidhar expressed his views on the need for linkage of International Covenants, particularly those ratified by India, in the context of Indian cases and that he endeavored to express these linkages in his judgments.
-While authoring the judgement on behalf of the Division Bench in Zulfikar Nasir v.
-State Of Uttar Pradesh (2018), which dealt with the Hashimpura Massacre of 1987 where the High Court convicted 16 personnel of the PAC and sentenced them to life imprisonment by overturning the trial court verdict, he referred to the "General Comment on the Right to Truth in relation to enforced disappearances" put out by the "United Nations Working Group on Enforced or Involuntary Disappearances" in relation to the "right of the victim to know the truth".
-Similarly in State through CBI v.
-Sajjan Kumar (2018), he authored the Judgment on behalf of the Division Bench which reversed the acquittal of Sajjan Kumar for his role during the 1984 Sikh Massacre.
-The High Court went on to hold that the such cases were in fact "crimes against humanity" and require a different approach to be adopted by the Courts.
-Further the Court observed that this calls for "strengthening the legal system as neither 'crimes against humanity' nor 'genocide' is part of our domestic law of crime.
+During a discussion with Sandra Fredman on her book titled Comparative Human Rights Law, Muralidhar expressed his views on the need for linkage of International Covenants, particularly those ratified by India, in the context of Indian cases and that he endeavored to express these linkages in his judgments.
+While authoring the judgement on behalf of the division bench in Zulfikar Nasir v.
+State Of Uttar Pradesh (2018), which dealt with the Hashimpura Massacre of 1987 wherein a court convicted 16 personnel of the PAC and sentenced them to life imprisonment by overturning the trial court verdict, he referred to the "General Comment on the Right to Truth in relation to enforced disappearances" put out by the "United Nations Working Group on Enforced or Involuntary Disappearances" in relation to the "right of the victim to know the truth".
+Similarly, in State through CBI v.
+Sajjan Kumar (2018), he authored the judgment on behalf of the division bench which reversed the acquittal of Sajjan Kumar for his role during the 1984 Sikh Massacre.
+The High Court went on to hold that the such cases were in fact "crimes against humanity" and require a different approach to be adopted by the courts.
+Further, the court observed that this calls for "strengthening the legal system as neither 'crimes against humanity' nor 'genocide' is part of our domestic law of crime.
 This loophole needs to be addressed urgently".